-China was the first to take a clear position against the crypto market and its derivatives by a series of regulations to prohibit cryptocurrency transactions and mining activities.
-In May 2021, China's State Council prohibited financial institutions from engaging in any crypto transactions, mining, and trading, citing concerns about the environmental impact of cryptocurrency mining, which requires vast amounts of electricity and concerns about the use of cryptocurrencies for illegal activities such as money laundering and tax evasion.
-Then it banned all domestic crypto mining in June, and finally outlawed cryptocurrencies outright in September.
-The ban on cryptocurrency mining in China has had a significant impact on the global cryptocurrency market, as China used to be one of the largest producers of Bitcoin and other cryptocurrencies, NFTs are often bought and sold using cryptocurrencies, which made it difficult for Chinese citizens to engage in NFT transactions.
+China was the first country to take a clear position against the crypto market and its derivatives by imposing a number of regulations banning cryptocurrency transactions and mining activities.
+In May 2021, China’s State Council prohibited financial institutions from engaging in any crypto transactions, mining, or trading.
+It cited concerns about the environmental impact of cryptocurrency mining, which requires vast amounts of electricity, as well as apprehensions about the use of cryptocurrencies for illegal activities such as money laundering and tax evasion.
+China banned all domestic crypto mining in June, 2021 and outlawed cryptocurrencies in September of that year.
+The ban on cryptocurrency mining in China has had a significant impact on the global cryptocurrency market, as China had been one of the largest producers of Bitcoin and other cryptocurrencies.
+In addition, because NFTs are often bought and sold using cryptocurrencies, China’s restrictions have made it difficult for Chinese citizens to engage in NFT transactions.

-Research Motivation
+Research Rationale

 The future of NFTs is intriguing and is driven by opposing factors.
-On one hand, the growth of platforms dedicated to NFT creation and minting, as well as marketplaces, hints at a promising trajectory.
-Forecasts project annual growth rates in the NFT industry that reach double-digit percentages.
+On one hand, the growth of platforms dedicated to creating and minting NFTs, as well as secondary marketplaces, hints at a promising trajectory.
+As discussed above, forecasts project double-digit annual growth rates in the NFT industry.